GwladysKerhoas/Creating-a-R-package-on-Descent-Gradient/README.md

 Load your dataset
 ----------------------
 First, load your dataset on R like the example below.
+We begin with the shortest dataset, breast cancer.

     library(readxl)
     data <- read_excel("/Users/.../breast.xlsx")